gurudharan/Sampletableview/README.md

                 "3:15PM", "2:15PM", "1:15PM", "9:15PM"]

 ```
+# Design

-# Next you have create outlet for tableview.
+Next you have create outlet for tableview.

+Create the cell for tableview and inside the cell you have to create the labels and imageview.

+* Create the Tableview cell file "tableviewTableViewCell.Swift"

 After that you have to implement the delegate and datasource like this below.
 ```
  func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {